The Ultimate 10 Day Myanmar Itinerary for First Timers

 Best things to do in Mandalay

-Getting to the small town of Mingun means taking a quick ferry north along the Irrawaddy River, which is an activity in itself for your 10 day Myanmar itinerary.
-You’ll see the ‘unfinished’ pagoda with its crack from an earthquake in 1839 as well as the white Hsinbyume Pagoda with its highly photogenic waves of stone and the Mingun Bell.
+- Mingun: Accessible by ferry along the Irrawaddy River, this small town is home to the ‘unfinished’ pagoda with its crack from an earthquake in 1839 as well as the white Hsinbyume Pagoda with its highly photogenic waves of stone and the Mingun Bell.

 Where to eat in Mandalay

-• Sagaing Hill Restaurant: While you’re exploring the surrounding area, specifically Sagaing and Amarapura, I recommend you stop off at this hilltop restaurant.
-Food is exceptionally prepared and the portion sizes are particularly generous.
+- Sagaing Hill Restaurant: While you’re exploring the surrounding area, specifically Sagaing and Amarapura, I recommend you stop at this hilltop restaurant.
+The food is exceptionally prepared and the portion sizes are particularly generous.

-• Mingalabar Myanmar Restaurant: This one of the leading restaurants in Mandalay and possibly in the whole country!
+- Mingalabar Myanmar Restaurant: This is one of the leading restaurants in Mandalay and possibly in the whole country!
 In addition to the scrumptious curries and salads, the servers are generous and it is typical to receive complimentary side dishes and desserts.